inchingforward/fable-pixi-template/README.md

 # fable-pixi-template

 A Fable Pixi template.
-See the [Pixi Samples](https://github.com/fable-compiler/samples-pixi) project for examples on how to create cool stuff using Fable and Pixi.js.
+See the [Pixi Samples](https://github.com/fable-compiler/samples-pixi) project for examples on how to create cool stuff using Fable and PixiJS.

 ## Installing the template